Liarzax/VectorDefence/README.md

 Changes
 ==================
+v0.1.3-Alpha build.6;
+ - Fixed static pointers to things that should be static, like Screen Height/Width.
+ - Added several checks to remove late game lagg, like bullets/enemies off the screen, etc.
+ - Marginally increased the size of the Powerup, Little easier to get now.
+ - Elongated the Blue enemies, make them stand out now.
+ - Added a new Powerup!
+Regenerate dem Shields! - very rare to come accross, to rare even.
+ -

 v0.1.3-Alpha build.5;
  - Fixed Versioning.
  - Added the ability to use W,A,S,D or the UP, DOWN, LEFT, RIGHT Arrows to move the ship.